CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation

 Despite these advancements, achieving creative and artistically rich compositions still demands significant user effort.
 Traditional generative approaches primarily follow a prompt-to-image paradigm, where models synthesize high-quality visuals based on textual descriptions.
 However, these outputs often lack originality and artistic depth, as the models are trained to replicate patterns from their training data rather than generate novel content.
 As a result, users must engage in tedious prompt refinements, fine-tune model parameters, or manually edit outputs to infuse genuine creativity.
 This heavy reliance on user expertise and intervention limits the accessibility of generative AI as an autonomous creative assistant, placing the responsibility for creativity more on the user than on the system itself.

 To address this limitation, we propose the task of creative image editing, where the goal is to modify images in a way that enhances their creative and artistic qualities with minimal user intervention.
 Unlike conventional editing tasks that focus on making explicit, text-driven modifications, creative editing aims to transform images into novel, aesthetically rich compositions in a disentangled way.
 Our approach mimics the complex process of creative image generation and editing as a collaborative team effort, drawing inspiration from human workflows where specialists iteratively refine ideas to achieve a shared artistic vision.
-To achieve this, we introduce a novel collaborative multi-agent framework, where agents, each with a distinct role such as \textit{Creative Director} or \textit{Art Critic} work in synergy to conceptualize, generate and refine creative outputs by grounding them in well-established creativity principles distilled from research from distinguished creativity researchers as shown in Table \ref{tab:creativity_theories}.
+To achieve this, we introduce a novel collaborative multi-agent framework, where agents, each with a distinct role, such as a \textit{Creative Director} or \textit{Art Critic}, work in synergy to conceptualize, generate and refine creative outputs by grounding them in well-established guidelines distilled from established principles in creativity literature \cite{boden2004creative, guilford1950creativity, amabile1983social,ramachandran1999science}.
 This structured yet flexible approach enables the disentangled creation of highly diverse and imaginative images, ensuring both novelty and coherence at every stage of the generation process.